munificent/craftinginterpreters/book/a-map-of-the-territory.md

 today, almost all transpilers work on higher-level languages.
 After the viral spread of UNIX to machines various and sundry, there began a long tradition of compilers that produced C as their output language.
-C compilers were available everywhere UNIX was and produced efficient code, so targetting C was a good way to get your language running on a lot of architectures.
+C compilers were available everywhere UNIX was and produced efficient code, so targeting C was a good way to get your language running on a lot of architectures.

 Web browsers are the "machines" of today, and their "machine code" is